top of page

 Solar Batteries

-Solar batteries are a logical extension of solar power systems and are increasing in popularity at a staggering rate.
+Solar batteries are a logical extension of solar power systems and are becoming more popular thanks to the Cheaper Home Batteries Program - the "Battery Grant"

-At Electrical Sensations, our Clean Energy Council accredited designers have done the hard yards of researching and comparing the multitude of solar products available.
-We are totally confident in the performance, reliability and longevity of every product we choose to install.
+At Electrical Sensations, our Solar Accreditation Australia SAA (previously Clean Energy Council) accredited designers have done the hard yards of researching and comparing the multitude of solar products available.

 • How financially stable is the manufacturer (looking at factors including their Altmann Z Score)?